ICJIA/icjia-accessibility-portal/content/faqs.md

 **What to do while waiting for the presentation:**

-- **Start with your most recent content** — Fix accessibility issues in documents, PDFs, or web pages you've created recently
+- **Start with your most recent content** — Fix accessibility issues in documents, PDFs, or web pages you've created recently.
-- **Use the resources in these FAQs** — The links and guides here are the same ones DoIT will reference
+- **Use the resources in these FAQs** — The links and guides here are the same ones DoIT will reference.
-- **Ask your web developers or content creators** — If your unit has people already working on accessibility, they can help you get started
+- **Ask your web developers or content creators** — If your unit has people already working on accessibility, they can help you get started.
-- **Request the presentation** — Contact DoIT.Accessibility@Illinois.gov to schedule training, but don't delay work until then
+- **Request the presentation** — Contact DoIT.Accessibility@Illinois.gov to schedule training, but don't delay work until then.

 **What the presentation provides (that this FAQ doesn't):**

-- **A chance to ask questions** — The main value of a presentation is the opportunity to ask specific questions about your agency's situation, get clarification on complex issues, and discuss edge cases
+- **A chance to ask questions** — The main value of a presentation is the opportunity to ask specific questions about your agency's situation, get clarification on complex issues, and discuss edge cases.
-- **Interactive discussion** — You can discuss your specific challenges with DoIT staff and other agencies
+- **Interactive discussion** — You can discuss your specific challenges with DoIT staff and other agencies.
-- **Clarification on confusing points** — If something in these FAQs is unclear, you can ask for clarification
+- **Clarification on confusing points** — If something in these FAQs is unclear, you can ask for clarification.

 **Important reality check:**

 - **The presentation won't speed up compliance** — A presentation may clarify requirements, but it won't make the work faster.
 There is no one-click fix for accessibility.
-The work is difficult and requires manual remediation of content
+The work is difficult and requires manual remediation of content.
 - **The baseline guidance is already here** — This FAQ is a strong starting point.
 Use the presentation to ask questions, confirm edge cases, and get agency-specific guidance.
-- **The deadline doesn't wait** — April 24, 2026 is the same for everyone, whether you receive training in January or June
+- **The deadline doesn't wait** — April 24, 2026 is the same for everyone, whether you receive training in January or June.

 **Official resources and quick reads:**

-- **Illinois DoIT Accessibility Office** — <a href="https://doit.illinois.gov/initiatives/accessibility/" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/initiatives/accessibility/</a> — State-specific accessibility resources and training
+- **Illinois DoIT Accessibility Office** — <a href="https://doit.illinois.gov/initiatives/accessibility/" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/initiatives/accessibility/</a> — State-specific accessibility resources and training.
-- **IITAA (Illinois Information Technology Accessibility Act)** — <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/initiatives/accessibility/iitaa.html</a> — Illinois state accessibility requirements
+- **IITAA (Illinois Information Technology Accessibility Act)** — <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/initiatives/accessibility/iitaa.html</a> — Illinois state accessibility requirements.
-- **IITAA 2.1 update (effective date + what changed)** — <a href="https://doit.illinois.gov/doit-news/accessibility-news/iitaa-2-1-update.html" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/doit-news/accessibility-news/iitaa-2-1-update.html</a>
+- **IITAA 2.1 update (effective date + what changed)** — <a href="https://doit.illinois.gov/doit-news/accessibility-news/iitaa-2-1-update.html" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/doit-news/accessibility-news/iitaa-2-1-update.html</a>.
-- **ADA Title II Web Rule** — <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">https://www.ada.gov/resources/2024-03-08-web-rule/</a> — Federal accessibility requirements and deadlines
+- **ADA Title II Web Rule** — <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">https://www.ada.gov/resources/2024-03-08-web-rule/</a> — Federal accessibility requirements and deadlines.
-- **Federal Register (final rule text)** — <a href="https://www.federalregister.gov/documents/2024/04/24/2024-07758/nondiscrimination-on-the-basis-of-disability-accessibility-of-web-information-and-services-of-state" target="_blank" rel="noopener noreferrer">https://www.federalregister.gov/documents/2024/04/24/2024-07758/nondiscrimination-on-the-basis-of-disability-accessibility-of-web-information-and-services-of-state</a>
+- **Federal Register (final rule text)** — <a href="https://www.federalregister.gov/documents/2024/04/24/2024-07758/nondiscrimination-on-the-basis-of-disability-accessibility-of-web-information-and-services-of-state" target="_blank" rel="noopener noreferrer">https://www.federalregister.gov/documents/2024/04/24/2024-07758/nondiscrimination-on-the-basis-of-disability-accessibility-of-web-information-and-services-of-state</a>.
-- **More resources** — <a href="/links" target="_self">Accessibility Links</a>
+- **More resources** — <a href="/links" target="_self">Accessibility Links</a>.
 - **Quick reads about accessibility:**
   - <a href="https://www.w3.org/WAI/standards-guidelines/wcag/glance/" target="_blank" rel="noopener noreferrer">WCAG 2 at a Glance</a> — Quick overview of WCAG 2.1 standards
   - <a href="https://webaim.org/resources/quickref/" target="_blank" rel="noopener noreferrer">WebAIM Quick Reference</a> — Condensed WCAG checklist